 - 8.5 Local and Neighbourhood centres remain the preferred locations for retail development outside of the Principal and District centres.
 They perform a different role to that of the larger centres.
 There are a number of these centres dispersed throughout the Borough providing for the day-to-day needs of residents within their vicinity.
 They allow members from local communities to purchase everyday items without the need to drive into town and this is particularly important for members of the community who do not have access to a car or have limited mobility. - 8.6 The LPR strategy is to promote class A1 uses as the primary uses within these centres.
 In order to achieve this 'Saved' Policy R/S4 of the LPR identifies a threshold of not more than 40% of the commercial units within the retail area should comprise of non A1 uses.
 Figure 8.6 shows in 2009 that the proportion of A1 to non A1 uses in 5 of the neighbourhood centres had exceeded the 40% threshold as set out in policy R/S4.
 This is the same as the summer 2008 survey.
-The highest proportion of non A1 uses was in the Elson Road centre with 55% of frontages being occupied by non A1 uses.
+The highest proportion of non A1 uses.
 The proportional changes in the mix of uses still requires further monitoring to establish the effectiveness and appropriateness of the policy.
 As noted in paragraph 8.4, this will be undertaken as part of the technical work for the emerging site Allocations and Delivery DPD.